-Naming Babies In Heaven.
 Scripture does not tell us how the babies who are dead at birth or are aborted are named.
 Do they wait for their earthly mothers to give them a name?
 The answer has to be no, since some of the mothers will never make it to heaven in order to name them.
 We must assume that God will name them.
 What a joy it would be to be named by God.
-In heaven, God takes care of everyone.
+In heaven God takes care of everyone.
 We do not need angels to care for us when we have a God who loves us more than I can even imagine and hope for.
 He knows our every need (Matt.
 6:25-35).

 Therefore, children who were aborted or were still-born will obviously not be dead in heaven or have their bodies shredded by the abortionist’s tools.
 How could they walk in heaven?
 Would God have Old Testament saints who were burned alive, or sawed to death walking around in heaven in a deformed state?
 How would they be able to eat fruit or drink water if they were still embryos or infants who could not walk?
-There is a wonderful truth about what heaven is like.
+There is a wonderful truth about heaven.
 There will be no pain or suffering.
 There will only be joy!
 I would encourage you to read a study about what heaven will be like.
 It is called, “Jesus Is Coming!”

 When we get to heaven, we will have eternity to get to know everyone.
 We will have perfect memories, perfect bodies, and an incredible God.
 Heaven will be paradise.
 God will be there . . .